 A sun hat, at its essence, is a hat that shields your face from the sun.
 As we’ve written before, though, a good, non-mortifying hat can be hard to find.
 But if you know where to look — or the right people to ask — you’ll see that there are some really good hats out there that fulfill their purpose of providing ample sun protection and make you look more stylish than silly.
-To find actually good sun hats, we spoke to 13 women (and a couple of men) with exceptional taste about their favorites, then combed our archives for any standout options.
-From resort-worthy straw hats to on-trend bucket hats to classic baseball caps, the 16 sun hats below include something for most everyone and every budget.
-Speaking of budget, we’ve organized the hats by price, beginning with a slew of under-$50 options that include one hat beloved by multiple Strategist editors that’s less than $20.
-Each section begins with any hats that came up more than once — and even after you’ve found the perfect sun hat, we should remind you to never leave the house for a day outside without applying sunscreen.
+To find actually good sun hats, we spoke to 15 women (and a couple of men) with exceptional taste about their favorites, then combed our archives for additional standouts.
+From resort-worthy straw hats to on-trend bucket hats to classic baseball caps, the 18 sun hats below include something for most everyone and every budget.
+Speaking of budget, we’ve organized the hats by price, beginning with a slew of under-$50 options that include one hat beloved by multiple Strategist editors that’s less than $30.

 Best under-$50 sun hats

-Two Strategist editors — features editor Katy Schneider and senior editor Simone Kitchens — own this simple, super-affordable cotton hat that Kitchens found on Amazon.
+Two Strategist editors — features editor Katy Schneider and senior editor Simone Kitchens — own this simple, super-affordable Milani cotton hat that Kitchens found on Amazon.
 Schneider, in fact, owns two of them and told us a friend of hers recently ordered one, too.
 “It’s just a nice, simple sun hat,” she says.
 Kitchens appreciates the fact that the brim is constructed with supportive wiring, “so you can shape it and it won’t flop down.”
 She adds that the hat is easy to care for, too — something she can “sweat in and fold up and wash easily.”
 As the Milani’s available colorways are currently limited to just orange and aqua, senior editor Jen Trolio suggests this very similar Scala hat as an excellent alternative that only costs a few bucks more.
 It also features an inner drawstring and a folded brim, but comes in more than 20 colors, both bright and neutral; Trolio owns it in olive.

-Those with larger noggins might want to check out this unisex gorpcore hat that Strategist associate editor Daniel Varghese recommends.
-“I have been looking for a good floppy hat for a long time, but I couldn’t find one that fit my head until this summer,” he says, noting he wears the L/XL size (in khaki), which fits perfectly.
+Those with larger noggins might want to check out this unisex gorpcore hat that former Strategist associate editor Daniel Varghese recommends.
+“I have been looking for a good floppy hat for a long time,” but it took awhile to “find one that fit my head,” he says, noting he wears the L/XL size (in khaki), which fits perfectly.
 Varghese says the hat’s brim “has a really nice structure to it and you can shape it exactly how you want.”
 Made of nylon and lined with a merino wool blend, it comes with a drawcord chin strap and also has vents that Varghese says “make it more breathable so you won’t sweat through it.”
 If khaki isn’t your style, it also comes in navy and copper colorways.

 Perhaps, like fashion illustrator Annie Reeds, you’d prefer to hide from the sun under a simple baseball cap.
 Her go-to is this extremely affordable hat from Dalix, which she says is “chic, lightweight, branding-free, and cheap to replace.”
 It’s also available in more than 20 solid colors.
-As for Reeds’s favorite shades, she says, “This year I’ve been partial to dark green, but I always have black, navy, khaki, white, and dark brown on deck.
-And a few times this month, I’ve gotten mad that I don’t have light blue in my lineup.”
+As for Reeds’s favorite shades, she says she’s recently “been partial to dark green, but I always have black, navy, khaki, white, and dark brown on deck.”
+She’s considering light blue as the next addition to her lineup.